Accio/accio.github.io/_posts/2020-05-19-numpy-pandas-axis.md

-Alternately, one uses `axis="columns"` to calculate mean values of each row, equal to `rowMeans` in R. We say that we get `mean along columns` in Python, and `mean of rows` in R. I thank Iakov Davydov to point out these possibilities.
+Alternately, one uses `axis="columns"` to calculate mean values of each row, equal to `rowMeans` in R. We say that we get `mean along columns` in Python, and `mean of rows` in R.

+I thank Iakov Davydov for pointing out the advantage of using `rows` and `columns`.